 The skin is one of the most important organs.
 It gives us our appearance, sense of touch, temperature control and protection against infections.
-However, rough, tight, scaly, itchy or painful dry skin loses its ability to function properly - touch becomes less sensitive, and the risks of sun damage and premature ageing are increased, and infections become more likely.
+However, rough, tight, scaly, itchy or painful dry skin loses its ability to function properly.
 Effective solutions are often possible, and are centered on a skin care routine that is suitable for dry skin.

 Dry skin on the body – a very common complaint